jomifepe/userscripts/instagram-source-opener/README.md

 #### Defaults:

--  Alt + O - Opening single posts (pop-up) and stories
+-  Alt/⌥ + O - Opening single posts (pop-up) and stories
--  Alt + P - Opening the profile picture on a profile page
+-  Alt/⌥ + P - Opening the profile picture on a profile page

 These key bindings can be **changed on the script's settings**, see more below